fukangwei/New_Blog_MarkDown/Python语法/numpy基础教程三.md

 - `args`: Arguments, optional: Arrays to save to the file.
 Since it is not possible for `Python` to know the names of the arrays outside `savez`, the arrays will be saved with names `arr_0`, `arr_1`, and so on.
 These arguments can be any expression.
 - `kwds`: Keyword arguments, optional: Arrays to save to the file.
 Arrays will be saved in the file with the keyword names.

-&emsp;&emsp;Notes: The `.npz` file format is a zipped archive of files named after the variables they contain.
+&emsp;&emsp;**Notes**: The `.npz` file format is a zipped archive of files named after the variables they contain.
 The archive is not compressed and each file in the archive contains one variable in `.npy` format.
 For a description of the `.npy` format, see `numpy.lib.format` or the [NumPy Enhancement Proposal](http://docs.scipy.org/doc/numpy/neps/npy-format.html).
 &emsp;&emsp;When opening the saved `.npz` file with load a `NpzFile` object is returned.
 This is a `dictionary-like` object which can be queried for its list of arrays (with the `.files` attribute), and for the arrays themselves.

 ``` python